 Capturing precious rain water will be critical in the future and important now for gardeners and permaculturists.
 It is also important as a back-up source for (mostly) potable water should there be a loss of one’s main water source.

 Rain Reserve makes a downspout diverter.
-I got a couple and have been testing them this past year.
+I got a couple and have been testing them with water storage tanks this past year.
 The design requires removing a downspout section, fitting the diverter in place, then screwing it in place.

 Installation requires a way to cut the downspout (metal snips or a saw), screwdriver, and a drill.
 It took me about an hour.